idadencker/STANDBY_IDA/README.md

 To-Do:

-1.  **Apply rec-nition & A-ttack on main Danish tweet corpus task**
+1. Task: **Apply rec-nition & A-ttack on main Danish tweet corpus task**
-    - Apply attack
     - Save the scored dataset as csv on the o-drive (when on uni)

-2. **Creating a dataset of reference tweets to prepare for hand coding and evaluate different classifiers on**
+2. Task: **Creating a dataset of reference tweets to prepare for hand coding and evaluate different classifiers on task**
-    - run the creating_dataset script again
-    - create and save the 40% hateful, 40% prosocial, 20% random dataset
+    - Pull the token txt file from o-drive (when on uni)
-    - Pull the reference tweets for all the 10.000 replies using the twitter API
+    - Pull the reference tweets for all the 10.000 replies using the twitter API (after 23/7)
-        - use ‘referenced_tweets_id’: what id this row is a reply or retweet of (I think???)
+        - use ‘referenced_tweets_id’
-        - Look into documentation for this: https://developer.x.com/en/docs/twitter-api/data-dictionary/introduction (
+        - Look into documentation for this: https://developer.x.com/en/docs/twitter-api/data-dictionary/introduction
-            - academictwitteR (see mail)
+            - academictwitteR (see email)
     - Create a subset dataset of 200 paired tweets ready for hand-coding
         - will be coded in 3 labels
     - Look into danish (and english/multilingual) classifiers relevant for pro-social